 The Martinos Center has for many years hosted educational courses in the area of biomedical imaging.
-In 2021, we will continue to expand our on our educational offerings and they are all listed below:
+In 2021, we will continue to expand our on our educational offerings, they are all listed here:

 Hands-On Diffusion MRI [**NEW**]

 Four days of intensive training for the acquisition and analysis of diffusion MRI data.
 The emphasis will be on giving researchers and clinicians a solid foundation for using Diffusion MRI Data for a variety of clinical and research applications.

 Invasive and non-invasive methods of human brain stimulation have expanded greatly in recent years.
 This program will be a 5-day intensive presentation of these methods for researchers and clinicians.
 It will focus on the methods individually, and also on the ways they can be integrated with other human brain imaging modalities.
 The first day may be suitable for the actively interested public, for which separate registration will be available.

 Spinal Cord Imaging at High Field MRI [**NEW**]